markc/markup/README.md

 [pages.github.com] describes how to set up a Github managed website for both users and projects, here we will focus on how to set up a project site using this project as an example.
+In this case our web files are already managed in the master branch so we just want a gh-pages branch to mirror the master branch so we don't have to continually merge our changes from the master branch to the gh-pages branch.

  [AGPLv3]: http://www.gnu.org/licenses/agpl.html
  [Showdown]: https://github.com/coreyti/showdown